vatnz-dev/std-rte-public/README.md

 This JSON file contains information about New Zealand's Standard Flight Routes.
 This data is structured in two main sections: `metadata`, and `routes`.

-Any change to this schema will be communicated to Navigraph/SimBrief with at least 30 days notice.
+Any change to this schema will be communicated with at least 30 days notice.

 ## File Name